In this lesson, we shall learn about conditional operators and the logical operators together with the If..Then...Else keywords.

 |Xor||One side or other must be true but not both|

-This is the simplest control structure which instructs the computer to perform a certain action specified by the Visual Basic 2015 expression if the condition is true.
+This control structure instructs the computer to perform a certain action specified by the Visual Basic 2019 expression if the condition is true.
 However, when the condition is false, no action will be performed.
-The syntax for the if…then.. statement is
+The syntax for the if...then statement is

-In this program, we insert a text box and rename it as txtNum and a button and rename it as OK.
-We write the code so that when the user runs the program and enter a number that is greater than 100, he or she will see the “You win a lucky prize” message.
-On the other hand, if the number entered is less than or equal to 100, the user will not see any message.
+In this program, we insert a TextBox and rename it as txtNum and a Button and rename it to BtnCheck.
+We write the code so that when the user runs the program and enter a number that is greater than or equal to 50 and less than 100, he or she will win a lucky prize.
+On the other hand, if the number entered is less than 50 or more than or equal to 100, the user will not win any prize.
+This program involves the use of the If and then keywords, the conditional operators and the logical operators Or and And.

 The output is as shown in Figure 13.1 and Figure 13.2

-We modified the code in Example 13.1 by adding the Else keyword and an alternative expression MsgBox("Sorry, You did not win any prize”).
+We modified the code in Example 13.1 by deleting the second If statement and use the Else keyword instead.
 When you run the program and enter a number that is greater than 100, the message “Congratulation!
-You win a lucky prize” will be shown.Otherwise, you will see the “Sorry, You did not win any prize” message, as shown in Figure 13.3
+You win a lucky prize” will be shown.Otherwise, you will see the "Sorry, You did not win any prize" message, as shown in Figure 13.3

-In this program, we use the logical operator And besides using the conditional operators.
-This means that both conditions must be met otherwise the second block of code will be executed.
-In this example, the number entered must be more than 100 and the age must be more than 60 in order to win a lucky prize, any one of the above conditions not fulfilled will disqualify the user from winning a prize.
+This program involves using two variables and two conditions.
+Both conditions must be met otherwise the second block of code will be executed.
+In this example, the number entered must at least 100 and the age must be at least 60 in order to win a lucky prize, any one of the above conditions not fulfilled will disqualify the user from winning a prize.
 You need to add another text box for the user to enter his or her age.
 The output is as shown in Figure 13.4

 In circumstances where there are more than two alternative conditions, using just If….Then….Else statement will not be enough.
 In this case, we can use the If….Then…ElseIf Statement.The general structure for the if…then...
 Else statement is